MaestroError/php-heic-to-jpg/README.md

 Built executables for MacOs (OS X / Darwin) with command `sudo /home/maestroerror/go/bin/xgo --targets=darwin/*  github.com/MaestroError/php-heic-to-jpg`
 **04/03/2023**
 Added pest test and workflows for linux, windows and macos.
 Run tests locally with `./vendor/bin/pest`

+##### To Do
+- Try to use https://github.com/strukturag/libheif example with mdat files on Ubuntu